groupoid/urs/README.md

 ## Abstract

 We present a layered type theory that integrates three foundational frameworks:
-Homotopy Type Theory (HoTT), de Cohesive Rham Type Theory (dRTT), and Equivariant Super Theory (ESTT).
+Homotopy Type System (HTS), de Cohesive Modal Type Theory (CMTT), and Equivariant Super Type Theory (ESTT).
 This system builds a progressive structure for formalizing mathematical and physical concepts, from homotopy and higher categorical structures, through geometric cohesion and differential properties,